 Failure by a driver to hand in medical reports can lead to cancellation of their licence because they are said to be potentially endangering the lives of others

 All drivers are expected to undergo a written test on operating the vehicles in the class in which they wish to have a licence.
-Failing the test twice may cause the driver to be disallowed from taking it again for up to one year.

 Every driver must pass a practical driving test in order to get a licence.
 Failing more than twice may cause you to be barred from retaking it for up to one year.
 The candidate is allowed to choose their preferred location and the most suitable date and time for them to take the test.